Norfolk and Western 611: First retirement

 On August 30, Claytor Jr.'s father—Appalachian Power Company (APCO) vice president W. Graham Claytor—borrowed No. 611 to haul a special excursion train for APCO employees and their families from Roanoke to Norfolk; some passengers traveled on to Virginia Beach, Virginia, before returning to Roanoke on September 2.
 On October 18, No. 611 traveled to Petersburg, Virginia, where it hitched up to an excursion train organized by Washington, D.C.'s NRHS chapter from Washington Union Station to Norfolk.
 (Note: It puffed out a plume of black smoke, which was uncommon for the class J locomotives.)

 On October 24, No. 611 pulled the Rail Museum Safari excursion from Roanoke to Williamson and back with stops at Bluefield and Iaeger, West Virginia.
-It pulled 12 cars, including an open-air gondola at the rear of its consist with 450 railway enthusiasts from 25 U.S. states onboard.
+It pulled 12 cars, including two open-air gondolas at the rear of its consist with 450 railway enthusiasts from 25 U.S. states onboard.
 This is also the N&W's final steam-powered revenue passenger train.
-Upon returning to Roanoke, the locomotive went to the Shaffers Crossing roundhouse, where it was officially retired from N&W's operating locomotive roster on October 27 and stored alongside M class 4-8-0 No. 475.
+Upon returning to Roanoke, the locomotive went to the Shaffers Crossing roundhouse, where it was officially retired from N&W's operating locomotive roster on October 27 and stored alongside M class No. 475.
 On November 3, because of Claytor's letter writing campaign, Saunders announced that No. 611, which still had some serviceable flues in its boiler, would not be scrapped, but used as a standby stationary boiler at the Roanoke Shops.

 In May 1960, the N&W ceased to operate steam locomotives in revenue service, becoming one of the last major Class I railroads to do so.
-In April 1961, photographer O. Winston Link offered to purchase No. 611 for $5,000 ($ today); the N&W replied that it was not for sale.
+In April 1961, an unknown buyer offered to purchase No. 611 for $5,000 ($ today); the N&W replied that it was not for sale.
 A year later, the locomotive's boiler flue time certificate expired and it returned to storage at the Shaffers Crossing roundhouse.
 In late May of that year, Saunders abruptly donated No. 611 to the Roanoke City Council; Claytor donated $500 for its upkeep.
 In spring 1963, No. 611 was cosmetically restored and put on static display at the new Roanoke Transportation Museum in Wasena Park, which opened on Memorial Day that year.
 In late 1966, at Claytor's request, SOU president D. W. Brosnan launched the railroad's steam excursion program with Ms class 2-8-2 No. 4501 running excursion trips, including additional N&W trackage.